hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 to calculate `posts_per_second_active` before removing rows where `max(p.time_created) = min(p.time_created)`.

 In reality, the `WHERE` clause, or parts of it, might get executed even before tables are joined.
-The `WHERE` clause reduces the amount of data we are working with from the start, and all subsequent steps have easier job if they work with less data.
+The `WHERE` clause reduces the amount of data we are working with from the start, and all next steps have easier job if they work with less data.

-On the other hand, a filtering clause that duplicates conditions already included in a join might actually slow queries down.
+But a filtering clause that duplicates conditions already included in a join might actually slow queries down.
 Let's compare these two queries:

 *Without an extra condition in the `WHERE` clause*